h4ckyou/h4ckyou.github.io/posts/ctf/sabr23/writeup.md

 I kept on clicking and it kept on redirecting to a new page that has new links to click or it shows `nope`.

 Obviously scripting your way out is the best thing to do.
-I read lots from stackoverflow questions and past ctfs to be able to generate this working exploit code written in python.
+I made the solve script (with the help of chatgpt: noob coder smh)

 Here's the solve script [Solve](https://github.com/markuched13/markuched13.github.io/blob/main/solvescript/sabr/web/tunnel_vision.py)